 While Church & Dwight Co., Inc. does not directly buy or use palm oil or palm kernel oil in our products, we strive to responsibly source palm oil derivatives in a manner which does not contribute to deforestation of high conservation value and high carbon stock forest and peatlands or exploitation of people and local communities.
 We do this because we recognize the palm oil industry has a significant impact on biodiversity, climate change, people and communities.

 Some of our products, including animal feed, liquid laundry detergents, gummy vitamins, oral care and feminine care products, include palm oil derivatives such as glycerin, palm fatty acid distillate (PFAD) and palm kernel fatty acid (PKFA), among others.
-In 2015, Church & Dwight purchased virtually all of our approximately 60,000 tons of palm oil derived materials from one supplier, who is a member of the Roundtable on Sustainable Palm Oil (RSPO).
+In 2022, Church & Dwight sourced virtually all of the 31,000 tons of palm oil derivative raw material volume we consumed from one supplier, who is a member of the Roundtable on Sustainable Palm Oil (RSPO).
 For more information on our primary supplier’s sustainability program and "No Deforestation, No Peat, No Exploitation Policy" click here.

-As of December 31, 2015, an estimated 96% of our palm oil derivative volume received from our primary supplier was independently verified as traceable back to the mills according to our primary supplier’s supply chain mapping.
+As of December 31, 2022, over 97% of our palm oil derivative volume sourced from our primary supplier was independently verified as traceable back to the mills according to our primary supplier’s supply chain mapping.
 That supplier has also represented to us that all such palm oil derivatives have been produced in conformance with its "No Deforestation, No Peat, No Exploitation Policy".
-Based on our primary supplier’s representations, we expect to trace all of that supplier’s palm oil derivative volume purchased by us to the mills by 2020.
+Based on progress being made by our primary supplier, we expect to continue to achieve over 97% traceability to mills in 2023.
 In addition, we have expanded our Palm Oil Sustainable Sourcing Commitment to more thoroughly address issues relating to deforestation, peatland protection and exploitation of workers in palm oil production.
-Our new and more comprehensive commitment expands the scope of our sourcing of palm oil derivatives commitment to address those areas.
-That commitment demonstrates our compliance with the following specific sourcing practices:
+Our new and more comprehensive commitment expands the scope of our sourcing of palm oil derivatives from suppliers that demonstrate compliance with the following specific sourcing practices:

 - Do not contribute to deforestation by conserving and protecting primary and secondary forests, High Carbon Stock1 and High Conservation Value2 forests across all of their landholdings;